 6. Rent increases

-According to CBRE, central London office take-up has increased by almost a third this year.
-Inevitably, competition for prime locations has a knock-on effect on availability and consequently costs such as stamp duty and business rates.
+Now is the time to act on finding your new office space, as take-up for space is forecast to be higher than ever.
+Inevitably, competition for prime locations will have a knock-on effect on availability and consequently costs such as stamp duty and business rates.

-With any office move, there are plenty of hidden pitfalls lying in wait.
-The trick is knowing what they are now so you can dodge financial headaches later on down the line.
+With any office move, there are plenty of hidden pitfalls laying in wait.
+The trick is knowing what they are, so you can dodge financial headaches later on down the line.